phoenixofhp/dimensiosThreads/README.md

 Calculates amount of points in multidimension space that fits in outer circle layer

-constexpr int THREADS- cores amount
+constexpr int THREADS- threads amount

 constexpr int DIMENSIONS- takes too long to render if DIMENSIONS >30